Fair warning: content delivery networks are a little more on the technical, obscure side.

-Their basic benefit is that they speed up the browsing experience for your users.
-That’s good for you because the faster your website loads, the more sales you make.
+Fair warning: content delivery networks are a little on the technical, obscure side.
+Unless you’re a SEO pro, you probably aren’t even familiar with them.
+Their primary benefit is that they speed up the browsing experience for users: which is good for you because the faster your website loads, the more sales you’ll make.

 How Do Content Delivery Networks Work?